top of page

 Scholarships.png

 The following information is to help you prepare for the scholarship application process.
-You will have the opportunity to apply for multiple scholarships through one application!
-We are excited to offer this easier and more streamlined approach to the scholarship process.
+You will have the opportunity to apply for multiple scholarships through our AAEF Scholarship Application for an easier and more streamlined approach to your scholarship process.

 The application should take you one to one and a half hours depending on your preparedness.
 The more you prepare using the information below, the faster the application process will be.